objy-org/objy-org.github.io/docs/README.md

 ## Customize

 Objects can be very different in their nature.
 Some objects are big, some are small, some are produced very vast, some not so fast.
-When you define an object family, you can tell OBJY where objects in this family are stored, how they are processed and observed, along with other options.
+When you define an object wrapper, you can tell OBJY where objects in this wrapper are stored, how they are processed and observed, along with other options.

 ```javascript
 OBJY.define({